giellalt/lang-liv/liv.md

 This is where new words are added as lexc entries before they are added to the xml source files.
 V_ "(eng) ear/(est) /(fin) /(lav)" ;

+LEXICON QUESTIONABLEMISC_NEWWORDS   are commented out in root.lexc, comment in as needed

 * * *